noambernstein/noambernstein.github.io/swing.md

 ```
 in addition to the $1~g$ exerted by gravity.

-Some detailed measurements of the human body are in Tables I and II.
+Some detailed measurements of the human body part mass and weight are in Tables I and II.
+Based on these
+measurements I calculated the height of the CoM of the flyer when fully extended, and when raising the
+legs by bending 180$^\circ$ at the hips, as in the initial part of a force out.
+A diagram of these
+two positions and the resulting CoM positions is shown in Fig.&nbsp;2.

 Table&nbsp;I: body part volumes (from https://msis.jsc.nasa.gov/sections/section03.htm Fig.&nbsp;3.3.6.3.2-1 2 of 12)
 | body part | fraction of total volume |